Published on in CHOP in the Media

-February 9, 2014 — Migraine headaches are affecting more teens within a couple years of puberty, says Christine Szperka, MD, a neurologist at CHOP.
+February 9, 2014 — The prevalence of migraine headaches increases around the time of puberty, says Christina Szperka, MD, a neurologist at CHOP.
 While the reason why remains a mystery, CHOP doctors are exploring all treatment methods — including Botox — to ease painful symptoms.

 In “Mother and Teen Share Story About Pediatric Migraines,” posted Feb.
 9, 2104, on myfoxphilly.com, 17-year-old Sydney Kessel and her mom, Shirley, describe their migraine pain and how it impacts their daily lives.